wolejnr/100-Days-of-Code-Journal/log2.md

 **Today's Progress**:
 * Done with grading scripts.
-* Completed the chapter on, "Creating and Manipulating your own Databases" Completed Introduction to Databases and started Introduction to Data Visualization with Python
+* Completed the chapter on, "Creating and Manipulating your own Databases"
+* Completed Introduction to Databases and started Introduction to Data Visualization with Python.
+I now have 9 modules to go to complete the Data Scientist track